Guayaquil, Ecuador. Where to visit on a stopover.

 We had a walk around the church and the viewpoint, even finding a bench where we could pose for a picture with Noddy (random!) before deciding to head back down.

-We had certainly worked up a thirst with all that activity so broke up the journey back down with some cocktails on the way, would be rude not to 😊 It was a hard trek up and down but the views definitey made it worthwhile, especially at sunset and this would be our recommended place to visit if you could only visit one place during a short stop here.
+We had certainly worked up a thirst with all that activity, so broke up the journey back down with some cocktails on the way, would be rude not to 😊 It was a hard trek up and down, but the views definitely made it worthwhile, especially at sunset, and this would be our recommended place to visit if you could only visit one place during a short stop here.

 Aerovia Cable Car

-We noticed the cable car from near La Perla going across the water to Duran and decided as a last stop to hop on with a coffee and a cake to enjoy the views.
-The Aerovia system is 4km long as was built with the aim of reducing congestion on the main bridge from Duran, where a lot of residents have jobs in Guayaquil, and reduce travel time.
-It was finally completed in 2018 and despite some technical building difficulties has been deemed a big success.
-For us however it wasn’t a daily commute just a nice round trip across the water for under $4.
+We noticed the cable car from near La Perla going across the water to Duran and decided, as a last stop, to hop on with a coffee and a cake to enjoy the views.
+The Aerovia system is 4km long and was built with the aim of reducing congestion on the main bridge from Duran, where a lot of residents have jobs in Guayaquil, and reducing travel time.
+It was finally completed in 2018 and, despite some technical building difficulties, has been deemed a big success.
+For us, however, it wasn’t a daily commute just a nice round trip across the water for under $4.

 We aren’t massive foodies but did try some local menu del dias, empanadas, rice and beans and plantain etc. The strangest thing in Ecuador is coffee with milk appears to be hot milk you add a spoon of Nescafe to…very strange 🤣